0x78654C/xTerminal/README.md

                  Example 2: cport IPAddress/HostName -p 1-200   (checks if any port is open from 1 to 200)
                  Example 3: cport stimeout 100   (Set check port time out in milliseconds.
 Default value is 500.)
-                 Example 4: cport rtimeout   (Reads the current time out value)
+                 Example 4: cport rtimeout   (Reads the current time out value) Cport check command can be used with --noping parameter to disable ping check on hostname/ip.
+                 Example: cport IPAddress/HostName -p 80 --noping

     ---------------- C# Core Runner and Add-ons ------------- ccs       -- Compiles and runs in memory C# code directly from a file using Roslyn.
 Usage: